duraki/SketchCrapp/README.md

 * Run the script to patch Sketch.app
   * `cd $HOME/sketchcrapp && ./sketchcrapp.sh`

-**Notice**→ The application should automatically detect your Sketch.App version.
-If not, you can pass `-a` argument for your Sketch.app Application Bundle.

 **Magic Trick**→ For the people who would like to try the new version, we got you covered.
 You can pass `-m` argument for the ultimate life-saving trick, which will automagically download latest Sketch app from the official website and patch the bundle, ready to be launched from the Applications folder.

+## Notice
+ - Currently, the script can only patch with the Intel-based of Mac machines.
+But lucky for the apple silicon user you can use [Rosetta 2](https://support.apple.com/en-us/HT211861) to get the job done.
+ - The application should automatically detect your Sketch.App version.
+If not, you can pass `-a` argument for your Sketch.app Application Bundle.

 ```bash
 crackb0x:SketchCrapp duraki$ ./sketchcrapp.sh -h